pkic/pkic.org/content/blog/2019/2019-10-21-online-identity-is-important-lets-upgrade-extended-validation.md

 > To motivate the need for new security indicators, we critique existing browser security indicators and survey 1,329 people about Google Chrome’s indicators.

 So, to be clear, this is just a survey.
 Conducted by Google polling its own customers.
-And the phrasing “to motivate the need for &hellip;” sort of feels like Google already knew what it was hoping to find before it even started its survey.
+And the phrasing “to motivate the need for …” sort of feels like Google already knew what it was hoping to find before it even started its survey.
 This would be considered tainted if it had come from the CAs.
 But petty grievances aside, this is far from scientific.
 It’s tough to get exact figures on how many users Google Chrome has.
 But its mobile app alone has been downloaded more than 5 billion times.
 I mention this because 1,329 people is an infinitesimal sample size.
 And it’s not measuring any of the cognitive aspects of the decision.

 Asking someone “did you notice this” is unreliable.
 That’s why witnesses are often discounted in criminal trials.
 There’s a proven disparity between what we process and what we remember.
 Even the godfather of user research himself, Jakob Nielson (no relation to Leslie) once wrote: